 Applicants with a GPA lower than 3.0 but higher than 2.75 should submit additional documents in the application package for possible consideration.
 These typically include a resume, personal statement, transcripts, certificates, recommendation letters, awards received, and any other relevant documents.

 Language Requirements: Those whose native language is not English are required to take the Test of English as a Foreign Language (TOEFL).
 The minimum acceptable combined TOEFL score is 550 (written) or 213 (computerized) or 80 (internet-based).
 The only exception is for students who have earned a post-secondary degree from an accredited university in a country where the official language is English.
 Students who have received post-secondary degrees from a U.S. institution and whose native language is not English may be required to demonstrate proficiency in English.
 The TOEFL code for UMBC is 5835.
 TOEFL scores must have been taken within two years of matriculation to be valid.

-Transcripts: All students will be required to provide (as part of the application packet) official transcripts from all post-secondary institutions attended.
+All students are required to provide official transcripts from all post-secondary institutions attended by the end of their first semester.
 Applicants who have attended non-English language universities must provide an official English language transcript and an official native language transcript or mark sheets from every post-secondary institution attended.
 The UMBC Graduate School will accept official WES ICAP Course-by-Course evaluations as fulfillment of the requirement for official transcripts in the admissions process.

 Each set of documents must list subjects studied, grades or marks received and rank in class or divisions.
 Students whose universities issue only one set of official records must have their academic records copied and notarized by a public official certifying the documents are true copies of the originals.

 *Note to students who are not US Citizens or permanent residents in the US: No I-20’s for F-1 Visas will be issued by UMBC to enroll in this online program.